-In 2017, total fines of €19 million for anticompetitive agreements between wholesalers of luxury cosmetics pertaining to indirect price-fixing by setting a uniform maximum level of discounts.
-Note, however, that the pertinent decisions were ultimately quashed by the administrative appellate court due to a breach, on the HCC's part, of the statute of limitations.
+- in 2017, total fines of €19 million for anticompetitive agreements between wholesalers of luxury cosmetics pertaining to indirect price-fixing by setting a uniform maximum level of discounts, although the pertinent decisions were ultimately quashed by the administrative appellate court owing to a breach, on the HCC's part, of the statute of limitations;

-In 2013, total fines of approximately €40 million regarding price-fixing in the production and distribution of poultry meat in Greece.
+- in 2013, total fines of approximately €40 million regarding price-fixing in the production and distribution of poultry meat in Greece; and

 ii Criminal liability

-Moreover, according to Article 44 (Criminal Sanctions) of the Competition Act, any person who executes an anticompetitive agreement, makes a decision or applies a concerted practice shall be punished by a fine of between €15,000 and €150,000.
-If such an act further pertains to undertakings that are actual or potential competitors (a provision interpreted as covering cartels), a term of imprisonment of between two and five years and a fine of between €100,000 and €1 million shall be handed down.
+According to Article 44 (on criminal sanctions) of the Competition Act, any person who executes an anticompetitive agreement, makes a decision or applies a concerted practice shall be punished by a fine of between €15,000 and €150,000.
+If the act further pertains to undertakings that are actual or potential competitors (a provision interpreted as covering cartels), a term of imprisonment of between two and five years and a fine of between €100,000 and €1 million shall be handed down.
 The power to impose criminal sanctions lies within the competence of the criminal courts, not the HCC.

 iii Parallel proceedings

-Note that from a practical perspective, even though administrative and criminal sanctions can be pursued in parallel with regard to the same conduct, public prosecutors usually initiate proceedings following the adoption of an infringement decision by the HCC or otherwise stay proceedings until the HCC has issued a decision on the case at hand.16
+From a practical perspective, even though administrative and criminal sanctions can be pursued in parallel with regard to the same conduct, public prosecutors usually initiate proceedings following the adoption of an infringement decision by the HCC or stay proceedings until the HCC has issued a decision on the case at hand.17

 The possibility of settlement in cases of horizontal anticompetitive agreements was introduced into the Greek legal order by virtue of Law No. 4,389/2016.
-The specifics of the procedure are laid out in HCC Decision No. 628/2016 (as supplemented recently pursuant to HCC Decision No. 704/2020),17 which to a great extent mirrors the provisions of the European Commission Notice.
-Note, however, that the settlement procedure also applies, albeit exceptionally, if the HCC has already issued a statement of objections.18
+The specifics of the procedure are laid out in HCC Decision No. 628/2016 (as supplemented recently pursuant to HCC Decision No. 704/2020),18 which to a great extent mirrors the provisions of the European Commission Notice.
+The settlement procedure also applies, albeit exceptionally, if the HCC has already issued a statement of objections.19

 The procedure's key parameters are the following.

 Upon commencement of the settlement proceedings, bilateral discussions between the parties and the HCC take place, with a view to presenting each undertaking that is considering settlement with the necessary information concerning the case and the range of the possible fines.
-The bilateral meetings do not imply bargaining about such matters as the existence of the infringement or pertinent evidence.
-However, the undertakings concerned shall be heard effectively and shall have the opportunity to present their comments about the alleged infringement.
+The bilateral meetings do not imply bargaining about those matters in respect of the existence of the infringement or pertinent evidence; however, the undertakings concerned shall be heard effectively and shall have the opportunity to present their comments about the alleged infringement.

 On completion of the bilateral discussions, as long as the HCC considers that there is room for settlement, a deadline for submissions is set.
-The official settlement proposals shall include, inter alia, unequivocal acknowledgement of participation and liability; acceptance of the maximum amount of the fine that may be imposed; confirmation that the parties waive their right to obtain full access to the file and to be heard in an oral hearing; and waiver of the right to challenge the validity of the procedure followed.20
+The official settlement proposals shall include, inter alia:

-Earlier this year the HCC issued Decision No. 703/2020 pertaining to bid rigging in a procurement process for furniture equipment, which is the second case in which all the companies involved applied for settlement at an early stage, without having been previously served with a statement of objections.
-Moreover, one of the undertakings involved was granted full immunity from fines under the leniency programme.
+In 2020, the HCC issued Decision No. 703/2020 pertaining to bid rigging in a procurement process for furniture equipment, which is the second case in which all the companies involved applied for settlement at an early stage, without having been previously served with a statement of objections.
+One of the undertakings involved was granted full immunity from fines under the leniency programme.

-According to HCC statistics, from 2017 onwards the HCC has settled eight cartel cases in total (four hybrid and four non-hybrid, respectively).
+According to HCC statistics, from 2017 onwards, the HCC has settled nine cartel cases in total (four hybrid and five non-hybrid).
 These cases represent approximately 70 per cent of the total cartel cases in Greece during the above-mentioned period.

 Pursuant to Articles 38 and 39 of the Competition Act, the HCC has extensive investigative powers (which essentially mirror those of the European Commission pursuant to Regulation 1/2003).
 To establish the existence of an infringement, HCC officials can: